sokooltools/SwitchTo/README.md

 Create a shortcut to the following application:

 `%ProgramFiles(x86)%\SokoolTools\SwitchTo\SwitchTo.exe`

-Modify the shortcut, providing as the first argument, the ëtitleí of the window you want to ìSwitch Toî, i.e., the title of the window to bring to the front of all other windows on the desktop.
+Modify the shortcut, providing as the first argument, the ‚Äòtitle‚Äô of the window you want to ‚ÄúSwitch To‚Äù, i.e., the title of the window to bring to the front of all other windows on the desktop.

 Actually all you need provide is the minimum number of characters the title of the window begins with which can uniquely identify it from all other window titles of current processes (an example be something like: "EMN015U").

-Now whenever you double-click that particular ëSwitchToí shortcut, the window with the aforementioned title, will immediately be displayed on top of all other windows!
+Now whenever you double-click that particular ‚ÄòSwitchTo‚Äô shortcut, the window with the aforementioned title, will immediately be displayed on top of all other windows!

 ### Options